cyberfolk/java-basics/README.md

-# Java Basics
+# Java basics exercises

-This repository contains a list of basic Java exercises.

 The exercises are contained in the src directory.

-## The themes of the exercises are
+## The topics of the exercises are
 1. Objects
 2. Classes
 3. Data Type